0xAdiyat/CoinPulse-UI-Kit/README.md

 ## Usage

 - install flutter engine -> https://docs.flutter.dev/get-started/install
-- tap command `flutter run` in the root folder of the project
+- in cmd type `flutter run` in the root folder of the project

 ## Contribution
-If you wish to contribute a change to any of the existing feature or add new in this repo, please feel free to contribute, and send a [pull request](https://github.com/0xAdiyat/CoinPulse-UI-Kit/pulls).
+If you wish to contribute a change to any of the existing features or add new to this repo, please feel free to contribute, and send a [pull request](https://github.com/0xAdiyat/CoinPulse-UI-Kit/pulls).
 I welcome and encourage all pull requests.
-It usually will take me within 24-48 hours to respond to any issue or request.
+It usually takes me within 24-48 hours to respond to any issue or request.

+## Credit
+The design was inspired by [Dribble](https://dribbble.com/shots/16275745-Investment-App).
+Bcz of not having the design file & lacking time I couldn't bring out the exact UI.

 ## Author
 @0xAdiyat